nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

-1. User request to edit a label to a new label
+1. User request to edit a label to a new label.
-2. System searches through all tasks and renames all labels to the new label Use case ends
+2. System searches through all tasks and renames all labels to the new label.
+Use case ends.

 **Extensions**